MinellaPersonalProjects/my-tech-teachings/content/blog/nesting-grids.md

   </v-container>
 ```

-I just replaced the `<!-- skeleton loader -->` placeholders with vuetify skeleton loader, once you run this code, you'll be able to see your complete nested grid.
+I just replaced the `<!-- skeleton loader -->` placeholders with an actual vuetify skeleton loader, once you run this code, you'll be able to see your complete nested grid.

 # Conclusion